-As of December 31, 2021, our principal sources of liquidity consisted of cash and cash equivalents of \$11.4 million and our remaining borrowing capacity under the revolving credit facility of \$79.0 million, compared to \$12.7 million of cash and cash equivalents and \$105.0 million of remaining borrowing capacity under the revolving credit facility as of December 31, 2020.
-In conjunction with our acquisition of HHI in January 2016, we entered into a syndicated credit agreement which provided for a \$125 million term loan facility and a \$50 million revolving credit facility.
-On June 16, 2020, we entered into an Amended and Restated Credit Agreement that increased the aggregate principal amount of our credit facilities to \$185 million, which includes a \$75 million term loan facility and a \$110 million revolving credit facility.
+As of December 31, 2022, our principal sources of liquidity consisted of cash and cash equivalents of \$7.0 million and our remaining borrowing capacity under the revolving credit facility of \$86.3 million, compared to \$11.4 million of cash and cash equivalents and \$79.0 million of remaining borrowing capacity under the revolving credit facility as of December 31, 2021.
+In January 2016, we entered into a syndicated credit agreement which provided for a \$125 million term loan facility and a \$50 million revolving credit facility.
+On June 16, 2020, we entered into an Amended and Restated Credit Agreement that increased the aggregate principal amount of our credit facilities to \$185 million, which included a \$75 million term loan facility and a \$110 million revolving credit facility.
+On May 2, 2022, we entered into a First Amendment to the Amended Restated Credit Agreement that further increased the aggregate principal amount of our credit facilities to \$10 million term loan facility and a \$160 million revolving credit facility.

-As of December 31, 2021, we had \$100.4 million in principal amount of indebtedness outstanding under the credit facilities.
-We believe that our cash and cash equivalents of \$11.4 million as of December 31, 2021, the future operating cash flows of the combined entity, and our remaining borrowing capacity under the revolving credit facility of \$79.0 million as of December 31, 2021, taken together, provide adequate resources to fund ongoing cash requirements for the next twelve months and beyond.
+As of December 31, 2022, we had \$141.1 million in principal amount of indebtedness outstanding under the credit facilities.
+We believe that our cash and cash equivalents of \$7.0 million as of December 31, 2022, the future operating cash flows of the combined entity, and our remaining borrowing capacity under the revolving credit facility of \$86.3 million as of December 31, 2022, taken together, provide adequate resources to fund ongoing cash requirements for the next twelve months and beyond.
 We cannot provide assurance that our actual cash requirements will not be greater than we expect as of the date of filing of this Annual Report on Form 10-K. If sources of liquidity are not available or if we cannot generate sufficient cash flow from operations during the next twelve months, we may be required to obtain additional sources of funds through additional operational improvements, capital market transactions, asset sales or financing from third parties, a combination thereof or otherwise.
 We cannot provide assurance that these additional sources of funds will be available or, if available, would have reasonable terms.
-Aside from normal operating cash requirements, obligations under our Credit Agreement (as discussed below) and operating leases (see Note 15 - Operating Leases for further information), and opportunistic uses of capital in share repurchases and business acquisition transactions, we do not have any material cash commitments or planned cash commitments.
-Although the Company currently has no obligations related to planned acquisitions, the Company's strategy includes the potential for future acquisitions, which may be funded thorough draws on the credit facility in connection with the closing of the HRG acquisition, leaving a remaining \$31.0 million of available borrowing capacity under the revolving credit facility as of that date.
-A portion of the proceeds from the draw, together with available cash on hand, was used by CPSI to make the various required payments at the closing of the acquisition
+Aside from normal operating cash requirements, obligations under our Credit Agreement (as discussed below) and operating leases (see Note 15 to the consolidated financial statements included herein for further information), and opportunistic uses of capital in share repurchases and business acquisition transactions, we do not have any material cash commitments or planned cash commitments.
+Although the Company currently has no obligations related to planned acquisitions, the Company's strategy includes the potential for future acquisitions, which may be funded thorough draws on the credit facilities or the use of the other sources of liquidity described above.